M-O-Marmalade/Flourish/README.md

-A .xrnx tool for Renoise
+A .xrnx tool for Renoise, used to create strums, flourishes, ripples, arpeggios, etc